František Vláčil

-František Vláčil (19 February 1924, Český Těšín – 27 January 1999, Prague) was a Czech film director, painter, and graphic artist.
+František Vláčil (19 February 1924 – 27 January 1999) was a Czech film director, painter, and graphic artist.

-Between 1945 and 1950, he studied aesthetics and art history at Masaryk University in Brno.
-Later he worked in various groups and ateliers (e.g. on animated films), but his main area became played film.
-His films are well known for extraordinarily high art quality.
+From 1945 to 1950, he studied aesthetics and art history at Masaryk University in Brno.
+Later, he worked in various groups and ateliers (e.g. on animated films), but his main focus became played film.
+His films are well known for high art quality.
 Vláčil was awarded many film prizes like the Prize of the International Film Festival 1998 in Karlovy Vary or the Czech Lion Prize for his longstanding contribution to world film culture.
 In 1998 Vláčil was voted the greatest Czech director of all time by a poll of Czech film critics.
 His film Marketa Lazarová is considered by some critics to be the best Czech film ever made.

 Biography

 Early life

 He spent childhood in north Moravia.
 He shortly studied Academy of Arts, Architecture and Design in Prague but switched to the faculty of Arts at Masaryk University.
 He finished his studies in 1951.
 He was interested in filmmaking during his studies and worked as a screenwriter in Brno Cartoon and puppet film studio.
 He later went to newly formed Studio of Popular Scientific and Educational Films.
 He made 4 short documentary films in the studio.